JoeGit42/simple-calendar/README.md

 - 2020-11-17 ADD: to support us, you can give "us" as state (US szyle calender will be enabled in this case, and holidays will not be shown - maybe in the future, if there's a request)
 - 2020-11-11 ADD: Widget get's a reasonable link (forward to web calendar which fits to your region)
 - 2020-11-11 FIX: last week in month lost in some cases
+- 2020-11-28 ADD: Support for large widget
+- 2020-11-28 ADD: Public Holidays will be displayed as emoji (if available).
+If you think it_#s to colorful, you can switch this off with showHolidayIcons = false